5 Warehouse Areas You Might Be Missing in Your Daily Cleaning Routine

 For many warehouse and manufacturing sites, cleaning is built into daily operations.
 Floors are swept, bins are emptied, and touchpoints are wiped down.
 But what if this routine is missing the most critical areas for safety, compliance and productivity?

-In our experience at Oculus, even well-run warehouses often overlook areas that pose significant operational and regulatory risk.
+In our experience at Oculus Group, even well-run warehouses often overlook areas that pose significant operational and regulatory risk.
 These areas are not just neglected.
 They are commonly misunderstood or excluded due to access, assumptions or blurred responsibilities.

 In this article, we reveal the five most commonly overlooked warehouse cleaning areas and explain why including them in your cleaning routine is vital for compliance, efficiency and safety.